-The agricultural land assessment performed per quarter section serves to identify those high-quality agricultural lands (i. e., 50% or higher) that might be most subject to conversion to non-agricultural uses.
-High-quality lands are found east of Range Road 43 and to the north and southwest of the plan area.
-Lands to the west and northwest within the Village boundary present the least concern in terms of conversion to non-agricultural uses and may be more readily developable, since their location makes for a feasible extension of service lines.
+The agricultural land assessment performed per quarter section serves to identify those high-quality agricultural lands (i.e., 50% or higher) that might be most subject to conversion to non-agricultural uses.
+Agricultural lands around the Village are in the mid-range with cultivated lands - assessed over 50% - to west of its boundary.
+Lands at NW-7-47-2-W4M and SE-1-47-3-W4M present the least constraints in terms of agriculture lands, but are too far removed to be a logical extension of service lines from the Village.
 The percentage numbers on the map indicate a qualitative assessment of farmland capability.
 The colors indicate cutoffs for actual usage.